geo6/laminas-log-filesystem/README.md

-# zend-log-filesystem
+# laminas-log-filesystem

-Zend Log stored in a file
+Laminas Log stored in a file